https://www.istm.gov.in/home/user_datails/234

 app > manifests > AndroidManifest.xml

-Add the permissions and service code I gave you there.
+Add the permissions and service code given there

 Connect your Android phone via USB (Enable "Developer Options" and "USB Debugging")